A Worldsheet Derivation of the Classical Off-shell Boundary Action for the Dilaton in Half-Space: Introduction

 In spaces with boundaries, such as half-space, $I_{\text{bulk}}$ does \textit{not} have a well-defined variational principle, since varying it yields

-The first boundary term in $I_{\text{bulk}}$ spoils the variational principle.
-It is the GHY-like term of the free two-derivative action which must be accounted for, i.e. by adding an \textit{additional} boundary term whose variation exactly cancels with it to have a well-posed variational principle.
+The first boundary term in $\delta I_{\text{bulk}}$ spoils the variational principle.
+It is the Gibbons-Hawking-York (GHY)-like term of the free two-derivative action for $\Phi$ which must be accounted for, i.e. by adding an \textit{additional} boundary term whose variation exactly cancels with it to have a well-posed variational principle.
 This additional boundary term is $I_{\text{wall}}$.